emmanuel-adu/opentelemetry-js-contrib/CONTRIBUTING.md

 As a general rule, installing from the root directory should always be done first before anything else.
 Packages within this repository might have dependencies between them.
 This means the dependencies should be built before if you want to `compile` or `test` the changes you've made in a package.
-Each package has a script to ensure these dependecies are ready.
+Each package has a script to ensure these dependencies are ready.

-The required steps to start development on a pacakge are:
+The required steps to start development on a package are:

 - `npm ci` from root folder to install dependencies ([see npm-ci docs](https://docs.npmjs.com/cli/v10/commands/npm-ci))
-- `cd` into the pacakge you want to apply changes.
+- `cd` into the package you want to apply changes.
 - `npm run compile:with-dependencies` compiles the TypeScript files for this package and its dependencies within the repository.

 Then you can proceed to do apply the changes and use the scripts below for development workflow